Loading...

 Without deleting emails you use Mail Archiver as a backup.
 If you delete emails then you use Mail Archive as archive.
 Always remember that an archive needs a backup.

-You can archive to Internal Database, PDF or Filemaker (if you have a license).
-You can export emails from the Internal Database to PDF or Filemaker.
+You can archive to Internal Database, MBOX or PDF.
+You can export emails from the Internal Database to MBOX or PDF.

 For a backup you want to use Mail Archiver as often as possible.
 If you use Mail Archiver as archive you may want to use the application only once a quarter or even once a year only.
 Or once per project.